The X Factor (British TV series) series 12

-Judges, presenters and other personnel
+Judges, Presenters and Other Personnel

 In March 2015, Simon Cowell was confirmed to return as a judge for the twelfth series, his ninth on the show.
 In April 2015, Louis Walsh cited his desire to quit the show and return to management, and that it would take serious thought for him to return for series 12.
 He also revealed that he was in the dark about whom Cowell had the intentions of bringing onto the panel.
+On April 30, 2015, it was reported that Cowell was interested in having more "freshed faced" judges on the series, with Canadian singer Carly Rae Jepsen rumoured to be pursued by him.
+Jepsen responded to The Daily Star the same day saying: "If I got to live in London, then I’d be tempted to be a judge on one of your singing shows.
+I love the shopping and the people in London."
 On 14 May 2015, Walsh confirmed his exit from the show after 11 series on the judging panel, stating, "The truth is I've done it for 11 years; I never thought I would even be on TV for four or five.
 To get 10 was great, to get 11 was amazing – I'm not hanging around for them this year."
 He later continued, "But I wasn't sacked, I haven't been hired and I'm not hanging around."
+It was reported that former contestants Louis Tomlinson and Zayn Malik were being approached for full time judging roles, Tomlinson later served as a guest mentor with Cowell during the Judges Houses stage of the competition this season, and later served one season as a judge during series 15 in 2018.

 On 16 June, Cheryl Fernandez-Versini was confirmed to be returning for her fifth series followed by new judges, series 9 guest judge and The Voice UK coach Rita Ora, and BBC Radio 1 DJ Nick Grimshaw, replacing Mel B and Walsh, who left the show after only one series.

 On 27 March 2015, Dermot O'Leary announced that he was quitting the show, after eight series, to pursue other projects.
 On 16 April, ITV confirmed that former contestant Olly Murs and Caroline Flack would take over presenting the show, having worked together as hosts before on The Xtra Factor.
 They became the first duo to host the show.

 On 18 June 2015, it was confirmed that The Saturdays singer Rochelle Humes and Kiss FM DJ Melvin Odoom would be the new hosts of The Xtra Factor.

 The show's announcer Peter Dickson announced his departure from the show on 28 July 2015.
 Dickson was later replaced by Redd Pepper for this series, who was only present for Judges' Houses.
 However, on 30 October 2015, Dickson confirmed that he would return to The X Factor for the live shows.